george24601/cp/README.md

 # cp
-My competitive programming answers
+My competitive programming answers.
+Number in the folder means the number of tries to get AC for that problem, i.e., the relative difficulty of the problem when I first tried them

-Topcoder
+Codeforce

 Google code jam

-Codeforce
+Topcoder

 UVa online judge